 Lakeside Aquatic Club (LAC) started as a summer recreation team in 1982.
 After recognizing the team’s potential, a group of dedicated parents began raising funds so the team could join USA Swimming to compete at national-level meets.
-Since then, the club has grown to over 500 swimmers with consistent participants and top finishers at Junior National Championships, National Championships, and the Olympic Trials.
+The club has since grown to more than 500 swimmers with consistent participants and top finishers at Junior National Championships, National Championships, and the Olympic Trials.

 In addition to the team’s success in the pool, LAC strives to make a positive impact on the community.
 “It is important for the kids to understand the importance of giving back to the community and to be involved with community events outside the pool,” said Julie Porter, LAC Pink Out committee member.

 After being involved with Swim Across America, Inc., an organization that raises money and awareness for cancer research, prevention, and treatment through swimming-related events, LAC decided to host two “Pink Out” themed swim meets in October 2012 to raise money for breast cancer research.

 All of the North Texas swim teams were invited to participate in the meets.
 In all, 671 swimmers competed for the prized pink rubber duckies given to each heat winner.
 LAC sold pink T-shirts, swim caps, and rally bands at the meets to aid in the fundraising efforts.